 It takes just 85 PSI for the NR90 to drive a 3-1/4″ nail flush in untreated pine.
-There are framers that are little more efficient that can get it done at 80 PSI and others that need a bit more.
-If you’re trying to work with a small compressor – perhaps smaller than you should – this nailer is moderately efficient and shouldn’t slow you down too much from what you’re already using.
+There are framers that are a little more efficient and can get it done at 80 PSI.
+Others need a bit more.
+If you’re trying to work with a small compressor, this nailer is moderately efficient.
+It shouldn’t slow you down too much from what you’re already using.

 While the feature set is lacking a couple of key components, the performance of the nailer is more than enough to overcome their loss.
 Once we put it through our magical value number producer (we actually have a fairly complex equation to define it), this comes out as one of the best values with a score of 4.75 out of 5.

 If you need a nailer that’s all about great ergonomics and driving power without a ton of bells and whistles or the price tag that comes with them, you’re not likely to find a better bet than the Metabo HPT NR90AES1.